Submit 2023 Nominations now through September 10

 - Willing to serve sacrificially

 By nominating an individual, you are indicating that you have spoken with him/her and have their permission to be nominated.
 No one should be “blindly” nominated or caught by surprise.
 This person understands what he/she is being nominated for and knows they will need to complete training and interviews before they will be presented to the body for a vote.
-Grace believes the Bible teaches only men who are qualified and called are eligible to become elders.
-However, both men and women may serve as deacons or associate deacons.
+A summary of the “job description” for both elders and deacon(esses) can be found here.
+A Summary of the training schedule can be found here.

-Members may submit nominations and recommendations for appointments beginning Sunday, October 7 through Sunday, October 28, 2018 by filling out the provided nomination form below and placing it into one of the collection boxes or complete the form online.
+Members may submit nominations and recommendations for appointments by filling out the provided nomination form below.

 What happens after someone is nominated?